 KitKat introduces a lot of much-needed features into Android, like better support for low-memory devices, a new storage framework, SMS integration with BLAH BLAH BLAH.
 We all know what the people want: transparent user interface elements!
 Following Nova Launcher's update to better visually match the KitKat launcher on the Nexus 5, popular alternative Apex Launcher now has a beta version that does much the same thing.

 The beta version was released to the Apex Launcher Beta Google Group, which you can find here.
+Then click this link and follow the instructions to download the APK itself (it won't let you through if you're not a member).
 Read More

 Google Glass hasn't even fully arrived on the consumer market, but wearable computing competition is already heating up as Samsung announced its Glass competitor: the Samsung Apex.
 The head-mounted display will serve up both television and internet access while simultaneously sucking your dick.
 Read More